linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/02 Insurance Hedging and Simple Strategies.md

 Example 11.
 Consider a 1000-strike put option on the S&R index with 6 months to expiration.
 At the time the option is written, the put writer receives the premium of 74.20.

-Suppose the index in 6 months is  $1100.
+Suppose the index in 6 months is  \$1100.
 The put buyer will not exercise the put.
-Thus, the put writer keeps the premium, plus 6 months' interest, for a payoff of 0 and profit of$ 75.68.
+Thus, the put writer keeps the premium, plus 6 months' interest, for a payoff of 0 and profit of\$ 75.68.

-If the index is $900 in 6 months, the put owner will exercise, selling the index for $1000.
-Thus, the option writer will have to pay $1000 for an index worth $900.
+If the index is \$900 in 6 months, the put owner will exercise, selling the index for \$1000.
+Thus, the option writer will have to pay \$1000 for an index worth \$900.
 Using equation (9), the written put payoff is

 $$
 - \max  [ 0, \ 1 0 0 0 - \$ 9 0 0 ] = - \$ 1 0 0